EsfahaniMichael/react-searchbar-app/README.md

 # Get started with Search IQ!

 This small web app was created for a technical interview.
+This application works as a simple search engine, allowing users to search for images related to the keywords they enter.
 The API being used for this application is: https://pixabay.com/api/

 ## Available Scripts